Aimtraction-Education/angular-tips/Dependency Injection/14-forward-reference.md

   constructor(private serviceB: ServiceB) {}
 }
 ```
-Here, we use the forwardRef function to create a forward reference to ServiceA.
-This allows us to inject ServiceA into ServiceB without causing a circular dependency error.
+Here, we use the `forwardRef` function to create a forward reference to `ServiceA`.
+This allows us to inject `ServiceA` into `ServiceB` without causing a circular dependency error.